• Skip to primary navigation

 IMPACT PL in Action

 IMPACT PL is designed to cultivate asset-based assessment practices and communities of practice that are sustained over time.
-Its flexible design facilitates its integration into district and state capacity-building activities for science teachers, instructional coaches, and school and district leaders across the country.
+Its flexible design facilitates its integration into existing school and district structures, such as professional learning communities (PLCs) and department meetings.

 Contact us to discuss ways we can partner to support asset-based assessment and instruction in your context!